dumplingdenise/2176-AS3/README.md

 How to Trigger:

 - Look at the task board within interaction range.
-- Press E to display the task UI.
+- Press 'E' to display the task UI panel.
-- Press Esc / Close UI button to exit.
+- Press 'Esc' to close / exit the task board UI panel.

 **3. Locked Door With Key Unlock**